-We are leading a major regeneration which will transform the town centre by rerouting the south circular, freeing up more pedestrian space.
+We are leading a major regeneration which will transform the town centre by rerouting the South Circular Road, freeing up more pedestrian space.

-- Catford Shopping Centre will be redeveloped, providing new retail space.
+- Catford Shopping Centre will be redeveloped, providing new retail and commercial space.

 - Milford Towers will be replaced, providing several hundred new homes across the town centre.

-- Pedestrian-friendly areas, open spaces and new community facilities will also be created.
+- New public space, civic and community facilities will also be created.

 What does regeneration mean?

 Regeneration is about transforming an area to improve quality of life and meet the demands of a constantly growing and changing area.
 This means more and better homes in safe and welcoming places, with access to jobs and training.
 Regeneration brings communities together so people have a real say in the way their neighbourhood is developed.

 Consultation on the framework plan began in 2017 and a final version is now being shared with the community ahead of finalisation in spring 2021.
 Once agreed, proposals for individual sites will be considered through the planning process.